Sacred Places Near Me

 History & Structure

-El Santuario de Chimayó was built by Bernardo Abeyta around 1810–1816, following the discovery of the crucifix of the Lord of Esquipulas.
-The adobe church measures approximately 60 by 24 feet, with thick walls, twin bell towers, a courtyard garden, and a simple interior featuring wooden beams and traditional furnishings.
-The main altar houses a prominent retablo with the crucifix, and a smaller chapel honors the Santo Niño de Atocha.
-The sanctuary reflects the Spanish colonial adobe architecture of New Mexico and the region’s tradition of folk religious art.
+El Santuario de Chimayó was built by Bernardo Abeyta between 1813 and 1816.
+According to tradition, he built it on the spot where a crucifix of the Lord of Esquipulas was found.
+The small adobe church, about 60 by 24 feet, has thick earthen walls, twin bell towers, and a simple interior of wooden beams and traditional furnishings.
+The main altar holds a large retablo (painted altar screen) with the crucifix, and a side chapel is dedicated to the Santo Niño de Atocha, an image of the Christ child.

 Resources